1964 Sailors' Revolt: The "fuzinauta" association

-In Brazil, the first half of the 1960s was a period of great mobilization of groups such as "students, unionists, politicians, artists, organized peasants, communists [and] Catholic youth".
-As part of this social agitation and linked to the other forces, movements emerged among the lower ranks of the Armed Forces, such as sergeants, corporals and soldiers.
-They were typically leftist, with nationalist and reformist ideology.
-They organized themselves into class associations, among them the Brazilian Sailors and Marines Association, founded on March 25, 1962 by sailors and marines, up to the rank of corporal.
-The Brazilianist Thomas Skidmore characterizes it as a union.
+This period, the first half of the 1960s, was a time of great mobilization in Brazil, with groups such as students, trade unionists, artists, organized peasants, communists, and the Catholic youth.
+As part of this social unrest and linked to other forces, movements emerged from the lower ranks of the Armed Forces, such as sergeants, corporals, and soldiers.
+Typically left-wing, with nationalist and reformist ideologies, they organized themselves into class associations, including the Association of Sailors and Marines of Brazil (AMFNB), founded on 25 March 1962 by sailors and marines, up to the rank of corporal.
+This group is also referred to as the "fuzinauta" association or movement, emphasizing the common cause of sailors and marines.
+Several of its founders were more educated and politically informed individuals who followed the example of the sergeants’ and stewards’ associations, already recognized by the navy.